EmileSonneveld/mass_collide/README.md

 > git clone --recursive https://github.com/EmileSonneveld/mass_collide

+If you fergot to download submodules:
+> git submodule update --init --recursive

 You can download a build from 'release' tab.
 Play with "/mass_collide_project/rc/settings.ini" to see what it can do.